All posts

 Read-only displays that adapt to host context use useHostContext and useDisplayMode, neither of which write state.

 The right mental model: useAppState is the outbound channel from user to model. useToolData is the inbound channel from model to user.
-Together they cover the full interaction loop.
+Together they cover the full interaction loop for any MCP App.

 Get Started